-This pilot study was conducted at Sri Ramachandra Institute of Higher Education and Research, Chennai, India on a total of 40 individuals (men and women) from the Cardiology department between the ages of 30 with angiographically obstructive CAD.
+This pilot study was conducted at Sri Ramachandra Institute of Higher Education and Research, Chennai, India on a total of 40 individuals (men and women) from the Cardiology department between the ages of 30 angiographically 60, with proven to obstructive CAD.
 The participants medical history, personal history, family history and general physical characteristics were then collected and documented.
 According to their coronary angiographic reports, participants were divided into four groups: Group I - minor CAD, Group II - single vessel disease (SVD), Group III - double vessel disease (DVD) and Group IV - triple vessel disease (TVD).